jmatray/ThreeMusketeers/README.md

 * Christine - Design / Project Manager / Development

 ## Mission Statement
-"To eliminate the hassle of creating the perfect group"
+Showing people how they save and spend money so they can save and spend better

 ## Problem Statement

-Despite an improving economy, a shocking number of Americans are still unable to save up any of their money in order to increase their savings account.
-The result is Americans being unable to prepare for vital purchases in the future that will potentially enhance and improve their lives.
+Despite an improving economy, a shocking number of Americans are still unable to save up any of their money in order to increase their savings.
+The result is Americans being unable to prepare for vital purchases in the future that will potentially enhance and improve their lives, or being unable to cope when unexpected situations arise.

 This especially affects low-income households, as they often must live from paycheck to paycheck, which does not allow for the saving of money in order to make larger and more impactful purchases